Introductory course information

 Timetables: Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.

 A good level of competence in English is also required in accordance with the national guidelines on literary levels in Initial Teacher Training.
-The University of Greenwich will wish to see evidence of a qualification of at least Level Two or IELTS 5.5.
+The University of Greenwich will wish to see evidence of a qualification of at least Level Two (GCSE Grade C/4c or above) or IELTS 5.5.

-Applications from international students with equivalent qualifications are welcomed.
-These must be verified by NARIC.
+We welcome applications from international students with equivalent qualifications.
+Qualifications must be verified by NARIC.

 References from an official email address (ie. NOT Outlook, Gmail, Yahoo, etc.) This can be from your previous institution if you were a student in the last 4 years or from a line manager if you are currently working.